wballard/starphleet/index.md

 Now, this is a file right in your headquarters.
 To keep these private you put your headquarters in a private, hidden repository than can only be reached by private key `git+ssh`.

-If you are using vagrant, you can also place a .starphleet file in your home directory (~/.starphleet), with global overrides,  allowing you to use local environment variables that don't need to be checked into your headquarters.

 # Services
 Services are any program you can dream up that meet these conditions: